Directed by Chris Beauchamp | Reviewed by Sayantan Mukherjee

 We see a man (played by Chris Beauchamp himself) with a backpack; as he walks through the wilderness holding a gun in his hand .
 A text, “October” appears on the screen, notifying us of an abstract time when this is taking place.
 The camera is mostly static, and records the picturesque scenery with indulgence; even after the man has moved out of the frame.
 The beautiful long-shots are kept for lengthy durations and as the solitary man walks through these vast landscapes, the audience gets a scope of his loneliness.

 The man walks for a while and decides to rest on a rock- looking out into the horizon.
 We hear his monologue again as he speaks of the forest trails.
 He walks on these paths every day, hoping to find some answer but unfortunately, he hasn’t found anything yet.
 We understand that he is looking for survivors; others like him who could still be alive.
-He is longing for a solution – for some answer to his questions but he has been unsuccessful thus far and he looks exhausted; not from the walk but from an intense depression.
+He is longing for a solution – for some answer to his questions; but he has been unsuccessful thus far and he looks exhausted; not from the walk but from an intense and prolonged depression.
 This shot of him sitting on the rock is composed from a lower angle – looking up.
 We see electrical lines dividing the sky above the man’s head as he sits in deep introspection.

 There is no rush in the form, there are no fast cuts used in editing and there’s not even a forward-moving narrative as such.
 This is an immersion into the unknown man’s life and his surroundings.
 We listen to the sound scape and internalize the beautiful visuals for an ample time without cutting away.
 The only thing stopping us from reveling in bliss would be the underlying dread and sadness.
 There is something woefully wrong here but we don’t know what it is.
 The “apocalypse” which supposedly wiped-out humanity leaving aside one man; could have actually happened.
 Or it could also be just a figment of the lonely man’s imagination.